 Relax the night before your final:

 - Avoid the all-nighter – A popular “trick” with college students is to put off all their studying and then just pull an all-nighter.
 This does not work and should be avoided at all costs.
-As previously mentioned, a human isn’t designed to cram for 8 hours.
+As previously mentioned, a human isn’t designed to cram for eight hours.
 You will not be retaining much at all, and mixed with the lack of sleep you are going to feel horrible during your test.
-Learning 15 weeks worth of information in 2 weeks is possible, trying to learn it all in 8 hours is just stupid.
+Learning 15 weeks worth of information in two weeks is possible, trying to learn it all in eight hours is just stupid.

 Taking the final: